Source: ARP Chapter 3 | Ethics, Equity and Equal Opportunity

 - if the animal poses a direct threat to health or safety of others or to the animal itself (examples may include, but are not limited to science laboratories that present hazardous conditions, require protective clothing, food preparation areas, livestock pens or horse stables);

 - if the animal’s presence fundamentally alters the nature of a program or activity;

 - if an instructor or other person is not able to adequately manage the safety risk created by the presence of the animal;

-- if the animal is unsupervised or otherwise not being tended to by the owner/handler.
+- if the animal is unsupervised or otherwise not being tended to by the Owner/Handler.

-- Emergent Circumstances: Any companion animal, service animal, emotional support or other assistive animal may be asked to leave an area when emergent or security circumstances require use of a law enforcement animal, chemicals or other emergency deployment.
+- Emergent Circumstances: Any Companion Animal, service animal, emotional support or other assistive animal may be asked to leave an area when emergent or security circumstances require use of a Law Enforcement Animal, chemicals or other emergency deployment.

-Except as expressly provided elsewhere in this Rule, animals are not allowed to reside, nor to visit, single student housing residence facilities.
+- Single Student Housing: Except as expressly provided elsewhere in this Rule, animals are not allowed to reside, nor to visit, single student housing residence facilities.
 This prohibition does not apply to fish; fish are permitted, subject to reasonable inspection(s) by Housing staff.

 - No animals are allowed to reside, nor to visit overnight, in Family Housing without the express written approval from the Department of Housing and Residential Life;